 This move will provide relief to a more significant number of small companies, reducing their compliance burden and enabling them to focus on business growth and development.

-Section 446 of the Companies Act 2013 is a provision that deals with the application of fines.
+Section 446 B of the Companies Act 2013 is a provision that deals with the application of fines.

 The section states that if a company or any of its officers, including directors, default in complying with any provisions of the Act or any rules made thereunder, they may be liable to pay a fine.